 In today’s digital era, an online presence is crucial for all types of professionals, including brokers.
 A quick Google search of a broker’s name should reveal a website, reviews, and potentially social media outlets.
-If you can’t find any information about a broker online, they probably lack a good track record in the financing industry.
+If you can’t find any information about a broker online, they probably lack an excellent track record in the financing industry.

-Now that you know what to look for before you commit to a business financing broker, let’s dive deep into the benefits of one.
+Now that you know what to look for before committing to a business financing broker, we’ll review the benefits of working with one.
 While you can find a business loan on your own, you may enjoy these perks if you work with a broker.

 2. Good Interest Rate

 The interest rate you lock in will determine the overall cost of your loan.
 Since a broker can provide you with multiple loans to compare, you’re more likely to secure a reasonable interest rate.
 Of course, factors like your credit score and time in business will also play a role in your rate.If you don’t have a good credit score, you can’t rely on a business loan broker to secure you a low-rate business loan.